rajendradanve/connectfour/README.md

 - [Code Beautifier](http://minifycode.com/html-beautifier/)

-    -   The tools to minify and beautify JavaScript, CSS and HTML codes.
+    -   The tools to minify and beautify JavaScript, CSS, and HTML codes.

 ## **Testing**